Emel Korutürk: Family life

 In 1944 she married Fahri Korutürk, a naval officer.
-The couple had two sons and a daughter, Osman, Salah and Ayşe.
+The couple had two sons and a daughter, Osman, Selah and Ayşe.

 Between 1960 and 1977 Fahri Korutürk was the commander of the Turkish Naval Forces.
 After his retirement from the navy in 1960, he was appointed as Turkish ambassador to the Soviet Union (1960–1964) and later to Spain (1964–1965).
 In 1968 Fahri Korutürk was elected as the senate member by the president who had the right to name 15 members of the Turkish senate.
 In 1973, he was elected as the 6th president of Turkey.
 Thus Emel Korutürk became the first lady of the country.
 In 1980 Fahri Korutürk's term as the president ended and in 1987 he died.
-Emel Korutürk lived another 26 years and died on 13 March 2013 in İstanbul.
+Emel Korutürk lived another 26 years and died on 13 March 2013 in Istanbul.

 Her contributions to art

 During her term as the first lady, she concentrated on promoting Turkish painting.
 She was instrumental in presidential receptions to Turkish artists.
 She also supported the foundation of the Ankara State Art and Sculpture Museum which would be a model for other such museums.
 In this museum, she began collecting 34 paintings of Turkish artist Fikret Mualla.
 Her painting "Gratitude to Gazi" (referring to "Atatürk") is also exhibited in the museum.